yarkolife/ok_tools/README.rst

 Run Server Localy
 =================

-To run the server localy you first need to specify a config file.
+To run the server locally you first need to specify a config file.
 This configuration is ment for testing only and should not be used in any way for prouction due to security reasons.
 ::